Maria Aloysia Löwenfels

-Maria Aloysia Löwenfels (5 July 1915 – 9 August 1942) was a German nun.
+Maria Aloysia Löwenfels PHJC, (July 1915 – 9 August 1942) was a German religious sister.
 She converted from Judaism to Catholicism.
 In 1936, she fled to the convent of the Poor Handmaids of Jesus Christ in Lutterade, Netherlands.
 In 1938, she was confirmed as a novice.
 On 9 August 1942, she was murdered in the gas chambers of concentration camp Auschwitz-Birkenau.
 In 2015, the Roman Catholic Diocese of Limburg announced that a beatification process had been started.